-Per NERC Reliability Standard PRC-027, in the event of future work nearby on the Dominion Energy transmission system, Dominion Energy and the customer may need to coordinate protective relay elements.
+Per NERC Reliability Standard PRC-027, in the event of future work nearby on the Dominion Energy transmission system, Dominion Energy and the customer may need to coordinate changes to protective relay elements.
 The customer shall respond in a timely manner to communications requesting reviews of protective relay element coordination with its system.
 Likewise, Dominion Energy shall respond in a timely manner to communications requesting reviews of protective relay element coordination with its system.

 The customer shall provide Dominion Energy with long-term contact information for a person or group of people who Dominion Energy can reliably contact with respect to protective relays if the need should arise.
 This contact shall be valid in perpetuity for as long as the customer’s facility is connected to the Dominion Energy transmission system.
+Failure to respond in a timely manner to inquiries sent to the last known good contact for a facility may result in Dominion Energy reporting the customer’s facility to SERC for violation of NERC Reliability Standard PRC-027.
 The customer is responsible for providing Dominion Energy updated contact information as needed.
+Any type of sale or transfer of ownership of the facility to another entity does not remove the new owner’s obligation to respond timely to inquiries or to provide updated contact information.
+Customers should refer to the standard’s text available on the NERC website to learn more about communication requirements.

 Electrical Models of Customer Facilities